 2. The flow rate & pressure of the carrier gas are controlled by a Flow Regulator to give the clearest separation of the components in the sample.

 3. The water test sample (containing the unknown level of dissolved hydrogen gas) is injected into the carrier gas using a Sample Injection Syringe.
 Because direct injection of even small amounts of water can be problematic for the GC, an indirect sampling method called “static headspace analysis” is often used.

 4. The sample mixture enters the machine through an Injector Port, where it is combined with the carrier gas before traveling to the column.
 In gas chromatography, the mixture of carrier gas and the test sample is called the “mobile phase”.

-5. The Column (below) is a thin, 12’-long coiled tube, packed with a porous polymer adsorbent.
+5. The Column (below) is a thin, 18’-long coiled tube, packed with a porous polymer adsorbent.
 Because different compounds travel through the column at different speeds, the column is able to separate-out the compounds contained within the sample by measuring the column transit times for the test compounds, each of which will require a different amount of time, referred to as "retention time".

 6. The column is housed within a thermostatically-controlled Oven (below) that keeps it at a high enough temperature to ensure that the sample remains in gaseous form.
-The dissolved hydrogen gas (and other compounds) contained in the sample separates out as it moves through the column, which contains what is called the “stationary phase”.
+The dissolved hydrogen gas (and other compounds) contained in the sample separates out as it moves through the column, that contains what is called the “stationary phase”.

 7. At the end of the column is the Thermal Conductivity Detector (TCD).
 The detector contains two sets of heated filaments, one exposed only to carrier gas, and the other exposed to the carrier gas + sample mixture.
 The difference in thermal response between the filaments produces a voltage differential proportional to the amount of dissolved H2 gas in the sample (below).